 The PC2 API Java doc is in the distribution under doc/api/index.html.
 In the API Java doc there are code snippets which show how to use the API.

-To use the API you must add the pc2.jar in the CLASSPATH (or build path).
+To use the API, you must add the pc2.jar in the CLASSPATH (or build path).

 Use the ServerConnection class to connect to the PC2 server.
 Here is the code snippet from the ServerConnection Java doc that shows how to connect to the server and access the contest data.